Overview

 An anomaly of mandatory sentences is that the gravity of offences in mandatory sentence cases may be less than those in the case of more serious, and grave crimes, which do not carry mandatory sentences.

-Arguments have been made that mandatory sentences undermine the separation of powers.
+Arguments had been made that mandatory sentences undermined the separation of powers.
 This is because the judge’s freedom to exercise discretion in relation to sentencing is pre-empted.
 However, this has not been accepted internationally nor in Ireland.

 Mandatory Sentences Constitutional